 XGBoost can be built with GPU support for both Linux and Windows using CMake.
 GPU support works with the Python package as well as the CLI version.
 See Installing R package with GPU support for special instructions for R.

 An up-to-date version of the CUDA toolkit is required.
-Please note that we skipped the support for compiling XGBoost with NVCC 10.1 due a small bug in its spliter, see #4264.

 From the command line on Linux starting from the XGBoost directory:

 '''

 mkdir build

 cd build

 cmake .. -DUSE_CUDA=ON

 make -j4

 '''